Andrew Masich, PhD, President and CEO

 Under Andy’s leadership, the History Center has been recognized for its award-winning exhibitions and innovative educational programs.
 He has forged strategic partnerships with the Smithsonian Institution, the Commonwealth of Pennsylvania, Allegheny Conference for Community Development, Boy Scouts of America, VisitPittsburgh, American Association for State and Local History, and 125 History Center affiliate museums in Western Pennsylvania.

 Known for his extensive knowledge of Pennsylvania history, he has also authored or co-authored award-winning books on a wide range of subjects, including Cheyenne Dog Soldiers: A Ledgerbook of Coups and Combat (University Press of Colorado, 1997); Halfbreed: The Remarkable True Story of George Bent – Caught Between the Worlds of the Indian and the White Man (Da Capo Press, 2004, winner of the Colorado Book Award); and The Civil War in Arizona: The Story of the California Volunteers, 1861-1865 (University of Oklahoma Press, 2006, named Southwest Book of the Year), and Dan Rooney: My 75 Years with the Pittsburgh Steelers and the NFL (a collaboration with Dan Rooney and Dr. David Halaas, was a New York Times bestseller).
-His newest book, Civil War in the Southwest Borderlands, 1861-1867 (University of Oklahoma Press, 2017), delves into the multicultural dimensions of the conflict in the West and Mexico.
+His newest book, Civil War in the Southwest Borderlands, 1861-1867 (University of Oklahoma Press, 2017), delves into the multicultural and transnational dimensions of the conflict in the American West and Mexico.